Supreme Political Council: Government of Change and Construction (2024–present)

 On 10 August 2024, Ahmed al-Rahawi was appointed as prime minister of Yemen and tasked with forming a ministry known as the 'Government of Change and Construction' by the President of the Supreme Political Council Mahdi al-Mashat.
 Two days later the composition of the new government was announced in a presidential resolution.
-On August 18, 2024 the House of Representatives (San'aa) gave confidence to the government and called on it to follow a 36-point 'general program' prepared by a house of representatives special committee.
+On 18 August 2024 the House of Representatives (San'aa) gave confidence to the government and called on it to follow a 36-point 'general program' prepared by a house of representatives special committee.
 The government and SPC continues to be internationally unrecognised in comparison with the Presidential Leadership Council (PLC).

-On 28 August 2025 Israeli airstrikes killed Rahawi and nine other ministers.
+On 28 August 2025, a series of Israeli airstrikes killed Rahawi and nine other ministers.